 - Utilize sociological theories to guide research and improve understanding of social phenomenon and human behavior

 - Learn to use a variety of research methods as a means of understanding the social world and human interaction

-- Apply sociological and social-science perspectives to the understanding of real-world problems or topics (e.g., issues of diversity, health, globalization, crime & law)
+- Apply sociological and social-science perspectives to the understanding of real-world problems or topics (e.g., issues of diversity, health, globalization, sustainability, crime & law)

 - Communicate effectively about sociological issues, making well-organized arguments supported

 by relevant evidence